-Longer School Day and More Instructional Minutes-.
-The BCS bell schedule is created to best support student learning.
-TK and Kindergarteners attend school either during the morning or the afternoon for 41,225 minutes/year, 6250 minutes more than the state required number of minutes.
-The Kindergarten schedule is set up so there is a 45 minute overlap between the two elasses and on Fridays, all students come to school in the morning to allow for community building through shared classroom lessons, school assemblies, House activities, and co-curricular elasses.
+Longer School Day and More Instructional Minutes - The BCS bell schedule is created to best support student learning.
+Kindergarteners attend school either during the morning or the afternoon for 41,225 minutes/year, 6250 minutes more than the state required number of minutes.
+The Kindergarten schedule is set up so there is a 45 minute overlap between the two classes and on Fridays, all students come to school in the morning to allow for community building through shared classroom lessons, school assemblies, House activities, and co-curricular classes.

-The Grades 1-3the full day beginning at 8:15am until release at 3:05pm.
-1-5 grade students attend school from 8:35 - 3:15pm each day.
-6-8 grade students attend school for 61,200 minutes/year, far exceeding the state's required 50,400 minutes.
+The Grades 1-3 students attend school for 61,200 minutes/year, far exceeding the state's required 50,400 minutes.
 This is also true of the grades 4-5 and grades 6-8 programs with students attending 60,860 minutes/year and 72,316 minutes/ year respectively.
-With the state requiring only 52,457 minutes/year, BCS students have from 8:00am - 3:30pm.
-A table below shows the instructional minutes at BCS compared to the minutes required by the California Department of Education:
+With the state requiring only 52,457 minutes/year, BCS students have ample time to participate in extended learning activities such as co-curriculars, as well as special programs such as world language, art, music, and drama.